 Surgery May Be a Good Option For You If:

 - Your symptoms have lasted 6 to 12 months

 - You have a large tear (more than 3 cm)

 - You have significant weakness and loss of function in your shoulder

 - Your tear was caused by a recent, acute injury

 Immediately after your surgery your arm will be in a sling.
 You will have clear dressings with gauze underneath covering the incision sites.
 Recovery normally includes 6 weeks in a sling with no motion.
 You may start to feel pain in the shoulder right away or several hours after returning home once the nerve block wears off.
 Post operative pain is normal but will be well controlled with prescribed medications and appropriate care.

 You may remove you dressings five days after your surgery.
 Call our office at (973) 942-1315 to schedule your first follow up visit 2 weeks after your procedure.
-Your stitches will be removed at this visit.
+The removal of stitches takes place during this visit.
 Your next visit will be 4 weeks later at which point we will assess your progress and begin therapy.
 After 6 weeks you will begin therapy to gradually regain your motion.
 The entire rehabilitation process can take up to 6 months.